jamescallumyoung/gif-provider/README.md

 ## Docs

-A full copy of these docs can be generated for offline use:
+A full copy of the docs can be generated for offline use:

 ```bash
 npm install @jych/gif-provider